tcppdev/openGLQt_Playground/README.md

 # OpenGL QT Playground

 Welcome to my OpenGL QT playground.
 The code here has been written as a demonstrator and test platform for OpenGL components rendered inside the QT framework.
-The repository being a test platform lacks a lot of documentation, functionality and is not optimised.
+The repository being a test platform lacks a lot of documentation, functionality and is far more clean or optimised.
 However it displays a wide variety of raw openGL 3.3 code implementations that can be used in a vast array of 3D based applications.
 Some of the main features include:

 * An openGL framebuffer environment hosted inside the QT windowing system
 * Complete implementation of the C++ openGL geometry pipeline from vertex arrays, array buffers, vertex attribute pointers, vertex/geometry/fragment shader programs, uniforms, blending functions and face culling.